Seppli11/ZHAW-Summary/summaries/24FS/CCP2/6_Service Mesh.md

 ![image-20240327081028361](./res/Service%20Mesh/image-20240327081028361.png)

 **Network resilience / Traffic management**
-A service might become a bottle neck.
+A service might become a bottleneck.
 This can be managed by network policies quotes and rate limits for all services.
 This ensures that one rogue service doesn't make too many calls and overloads the other services or the network.

-Thus, *to effectifely control services, create policies that specify which service can and can't make calls*
+Thus, *to effectively control services, create policies that specify which service can and can't make calls*

 **Security**
 Microservices need to authenticate, authorise and encrypt communication.
-In comparison to microservices, in a monolith, functions-to-function calls in the monolith are secure by default.
+In comparison to microservices, in a monolith, function-to-function calls in the monolith are secure by default.

 Thus, *additional auditing tools are needed to trace the service-to-service communication.*

 **Observability**
 In a monolith, logs are sufficient to trace what the application is doing.

 However, in a microservice-architecture, this doesn't work nearly as well.
-Latency, errors and failure can happen in any service within the architecture.
+Latency, errors and failures can happen in any service within the architecture.
 Following a call through the different services, isn't a simple task.

 Thus, *developers need logging, network metrics and distributed tracing and topology to investigate problems and pinpoint their location.*